polsys/ennemi/docs/tutorial.md

 ## More variables

-Let's extend the above example by adding another variable.
+Let's extend the above example by adding another, unrelated variable.
-As you remember, the mutual information between independent variables is 0.
+The mutual information between independent variables is 0.

 The `estimate_mi()` method accepts a 2D array for the `x` parameter.
 In that case, it splits the array into columns $X_1$ to $X_m$,